Kapaz PFK

 Kapaz PFK (Kəpəz Peşəkar Futbol Klubu, /az/), is an Azerbaijani football club based in Ganja, which competes in the Azerbaijan Premier League, the highest tier of Azerbaijan football.
 The club was founded as Toxucu in 1959.
 They have won the Azerbaijani Championship 3 times and the Azerbaijani Football Cup 4 times.

 The team's colours are yellow and blue.
-The club plays at Ganja City Stadium which has a capacity of 26,120.
+The club plays at Ganja City Stadium which has a capacity of 15.343.

 History

 Soviet era (1959–1991)

 Kapaz PFC was founded in 1959 as Toxucu and played in the Soviet First League.
-However, the team were promoted to the Soviet Top League in 1968 as Dinamo Kirovobad after finishing first in the Soviet First League the previous season.
-The club has been known as Taraggi and Toxucu during its history, however it became famous in more modern times as Kapaz when it was renamed in 1982.
+However, the team was promoted to the Soviet Top League in 1968 as Dinamo Kirovobad after finishing first in the Soviet First League the previous season.
+The club has been known as Taraggi and Toxucu during its history; however, it became famous in more modern times as Kapaz when it was renamed in 1982.

 Post-Soviet era (1993–1999)

 In 1991, the club was once again renamed as Kapaz after Azerbaijan's independence from the Soviet Union and won the Azerbaijan Premier League title three times.
 At the end of the 1997–98 season, Kapaz finished the season unbeaten.
-Out of 26 games, the club's final record for the 1997–1998 league campaign stood at 22 wins, 4 draws and 0 losses.
+Out of 26 games, the club's final record for the 1997–1998 league campaign stood at 22 wins, 4 draws, and 0 losses.
 To date this has not been matched by any team in a single season in an Azerbaijani league division.

-Azerbaijan's longest league winning run belongs to Kapaz PFC.

-Kapaz PFC remain the only team to win the league undefeated and, for ten months until 23 September 1998, opponents could not even take a point off them.
+Kapaz PFC remained the only team to win the league undefeated, and, for ten months until 23 September 1998, opponents could not even take a point off them.
 Two of the 22 matches were technical victories awarded to Kapaz.